VPN Split Tunneling

 Provide a Secure Connection for Remote Worker

-With split tunneling, remote employees can benefit from a secure network connection through the VPN that provides them with encrypted access to sensitive files and email.
+Remote employees can benefit from a secure network connection through the VPN that provides them with encrypted access to sensitive files and email.
 At the same time, they can access other internet resources through their internet service provider (ISP) at higher speeds.

 Work on a Local-Area-Network (LAN)